Banksia grandis: Distribution

 Bull banksia grows in woodland and heath on the coastal plain between Mount Lesueur and Cape Leeuwin, east to Cape Riche and inland to Woodanilling.
 It is common in the jarrah forest on the Darling Range.

 Ecology

 Species of nectarivorous birds that have been observed feeding on B. grandis include Anthochaera carunculata (red wattlebird).
-Purpureicephalus spurius (red-capped parrot) has also been recorded feeding upon the seed, as have black cockatoos, though it is not clear which species of black cockatoo was observed, Calyptorhynchus baudinii (Baudin's black cockatoo) or C. latirostris (Carnaby's black cockatoo).
+Purpureicephalus spurius (red-capped parrot) has also been recorded feeding upon the seed, as have black cockatoos, though it is not clear which species of black cockatoo was observed, Zanda baudinii (Baudin's black cockatoo) or Z. latirostris (Carnaby's black cockatoo).

 Uses

 Use in horticulture

 Bull banksia is not often cultivated and is slow-growing, taking ten years or more to flower from seed.
 It is very sensitive to dieback and is difficult to grow in regions of summer humidity.
 It requires a well-drained sandy soil.
 Seeds do not require any treatment, and take 22 to 42 days to germinate.